As an association of member clubs, MSGA events are open to all amateur members of golf clubs and associations belonging to the MSGA.

 Championship events have their own Pace of Play policy, which will be posted with the Conditions of Competition for the event.

 Vouchers are redeemable at MSGA member club pro shops at full face value, or they may be used for merchandise or cart fees at MSGA events.
 They also may be donated back to the MSGA for charitable purposes.
-They may not be used for green fees, may not be sold to other players, and they may not be redeemed at non-member or off-site club shops.

 Players who charge carts to their voucher accounts are responsible for knowing their voucher balance.
 On the first offense of charging a cart when sufficient credit is not available, the player will lose the privilege of using vouchers for carts in MSGA events.